dimitar-grigorov/SoftUni-DevOps2/README.md

 # Stop Auto-Deploy
 # Create new secret in GitHub - MY_RENDER_API_KEY, MY_RENDER_SERVICE_ID
 # Step 6 - Add UI Tests to CI/CD

-#NOTES: On deploy check the status code

 ```

+**NOTES:**
+    - On deploy check the status code.
+    - Research how to wait for deploy to finish.